7 Most Beautiful Beaches in Newcastle

 Horseshoe Beach

-If you want to continue your walk, you can head through Camp Shortland and down Macquarie Pier to the breakwater or up to Nobbys Lighthouse.
+If you’re up for a stroll, you can wander through Camp Shortland, follow Macquarie Pier to the breakwater, or climb up to Nobbys Lighthouse.

-For more great spots in the Newcastle area to visit with your dog, check out the council’s list of leash-free areas in Newcastle.
+For more dog-friendly spots in the Newcastle area, check out the council’s list of leash-free areas.

 2. Nobbys Beach